the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Can now be taken alongside Rationalism, and is available at the start of the game.
 		- The opener bonus is buffed to add +1 Culture/Faith to the capital.
 		- Organized Religion buffed to remove the Science penalty from Faith buildings and add a Happiness bonus to those buildings instead.
-		- Indulgences buffed to +25% Water bonus from Monasteries and adds +1 Water to the main three Faith buildings and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
+		- Indulgences buffed to add a +25% Water bonus to Monasteries, +1 Water to each of the main three Faith buildings, and +2 Water to Seminaries + replacements (the latter was moved here from the finisher bonus).
 		- Mandate of Heaven, God Emperor, and Holy Scriptures are removed, with the aim of decoupling this policy from Supremacy by making it less warlike.
-		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments.
+		- Divine Mandate replaces Mandate of Heaven, adding +2 Culture/Happiness to Monuments and reducing the Faith cost of purchases (the latter being moved here from the finisher bonus).
 		- Apotheosis replaces God Emperor, reducing the Culture cost of adopting additional Policies by 10% and triggering an instant Golden Age upon adoption.
-		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units, +4 Faith to the Grand Monastery, and a free Enhancer Belief (moved here from the finisher bonuses).
+		- Exodus of the Evangelists replaces Holy Scriptures, adding +2 Movement to Religious Units, +4 Faith to the Grand Monastery, and a free Enhancer Belief (moved here from the finisher bonus).
 		- The finisher bonus no longer adds extra Faith to Seminaries + replacements, but adds +1 Food and +3 Culture to those improvements, and awards a free Great Sage.
     - Rationalism
         - Can now be taken alongside Theocracy.
-		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree...though this mod does come fairly close to nerfing it that much).
+		- In general, the tree gives less Science, but is deliberately not as severely nerfed as it is in Rekmod (which nerfs it to the point of making it a legitimately bad policy tree).
         - The opener bonus loses the extra Science from Research Agreements.
         - Technocracy is now an entry level policy for the tree and is nerfed to remove the Science bonus to the Council.
 		- Skepticism renamed to New Pioneers and buffed to remove the Faith penalty from Science buildings and add +1 Science to those buildings, but it now requires Technocracy.
 		- Sample Analysis now requires Equipment Upgrades and adds +1 Science to Hexlock's Refineries.
 		- Equipment Upgrades loses its old effects and boosts Science building production, making the policy less warlike.
 This policy will be renamed later to reflect its new effect.
 		- Educated Elite now requires New Pioneers.
 		- Finisher bonus nerfed to lose 1 free tech and disallow purchasing Great Scientists with Faith.
-However, it also now adds +4 Science and Production to Academies during Golden Ages.
+However, it also now adds +4 Science and Production to Academies during Golden Ages (along with +4 Science and Culture to the Preservator GI during the same for players who capture a certain City-State or enable a certain other expansion mod).
 	- Constitution
 		- Conceptually this is supposed to be the Freedom analogue, but ended up taking more after Aesthetics, resulting in an overpowered, unfocused mess.
 This tree receives some of the most severe nerfs.
 		- The tree no longer boosts growth at all.